Fowl Keeping Tips for Winter Success!

 - If you find a bird that is experiencing any of these symptoms, warm the bird by wrapping it in a warm towel, then administer warm liquids orally.
 A bird’s body temperature will rise faster when being given warm fluids orally.

-Nicolle , aka The Fowl Guru, has been raising animals for over 20 years, and a self-trained fowl expert.
-She is the founder and owner of Sugar Feather Farm LLC, mother of 5 children and contractor for Civil Engineering firms.
-Nicolle is a Certified Vermont Master Composter (intern) and volunteer for several charity organizations.
-Nicolle offers consultations to fowl enthusiasts who have concerns or questions.
+Nicolle, aka The Fowl Guru, has been raising animals for over 20 years, and a self-trained fowl expert.
+She is one of the founders and owners of Sugar Feather Farm LLC, mother of 5 children and consultant for Civil Engineering firms.
+Nicolle is a Certified Vermont Master Composter and volunteer for several charity organizations.
+Nicolle offers consultations and mentorships to fowl enthusiasts who have concerns or questions.

 Sugar Feather Farms LLC are producers of this article, and all pictures and information are copyrighted information and not to be used without permission from Sugar Feather Farm.